-Film-lovers visiting New York City will appreciate the diverse offerings of NYC movie theaters -- whether you're looking to see the latest blockbuster in a special setting, catch classic films on the big screen or view independent films that won't make it to your hometown theater, NYC movie theaters offer something for everyone.
+Film-lovers visiting New York City will appreciate the diverse offerings of the city's movie theaters -- whether you're looking to see the latest blockbuster in a special setting, catch classic films on the big screen or view independent films that won't make it to your hometown theater, these movie theaters offer something special for every movie lover.

 Opened in 1969 and with over 1,100 seats, it's a popular choice for premieres and gala events, as well as a great place to see an opening-night movie.
 While you can probably see the movie the movie being shown at the Ziegfeld in your hometown (they tend to feature first-run blockbusters), this single-screen theater seats over one thousand, which can make seeing a movie especially fun.